bnguyen14/MemoryLog/README.md

 Installation Instructions:

 It should be noted that this software is designed for use on Linux.
-In order to use it on Windows (I used to use it on Windows before I discovered Linux), you simply need to change the paths of the configuration files.
+In order to use it on Windows you simply need to change the paths of the configuration files.
 Edit MemoryLog.java and TestManager.java.
 When you scroll down, you'll find some file paths that are Linux-style.
-Just swap the '/' with a '\' and you should be good to go.
+Just swap the '/' with a '\\' and you should be good to go.
 (There's only three lines to edit).

-1. Place memorylog and quizletcopy directories together.
+1. Install the Java JDK so that you can compile the source.
-2. Delete contents of savedQuiz.txt and configuration.txt in quizletcopy, auto_memory_log.txt in memorylog.
+2. Place memorylog and quizletcopy directories together.
 3. Compile TestManagerLauncher.java in quizletcopy, and MemoryLog.java in memorylog.

 At this point the installation is done, but the software won't have anything to use.
 We'll now create quiz in a text file, let the program be able to access it, and then create an entry for it in the program.
 You can see the example configuration.txt as well as the format of the quiz files in the root directory.